Discover the Best Traditional Northern Irish Food: A Culinary Journey

 Colorful plate of Fifteens, a delightful Northern Irish dessert

 In Northern Ireland, the sweet conclusion to every culinary journey is marked by Fifteens and Yellow Man.
 Fifteens are a traditional delicacy consisting of crushed digestive biscuits, chopped marshmallows, halved glacé cherries, and condensed milk, all rolled in desiccated coconut.
+Other traditional baked goods, such as Barmbrack, often include dried fruit as a key ingredient.

 Making Fifteens